teamniteo/handbook/5_People/career-marketing.md

 * Finds and creates opportunities for existing and new projects.
 * Leads a team (developer + designer) that executes the opportunity.
 * Responsibility for the profitability of the project or opportunity.
-* Big karma points: had at least one business in their lifetime.
+* Karma points: had at least one business in their lifetime.
 * Usually at least 8-12 years of marketing/business experience.
 * Salary.com role name for base salary: `Digital Marketing Manager`